Reversing gear: Power reverse gear

 The Ragonnet power reverse, patented in 1909, was a true feedback controlled servomechanism.
-The power reverse amplified small motions of reversing lever in the locomotive cab made with modest force into much larger and more forceful motions of the reach rod that controlled the engine cutoff and direction.
+The power reverse amplified small motions of the reversing lever made in the locomotive cab with modest force into much larger and more forceful motions of the reach rod that controlled the engine cutoff and direction.
 It was usually air powered, but could also be steam powered.
 The term servomotor was explicitly used by the developers of some later power reverse mechanisms.
 The use of feedback control in these later power reverse mechanisms eliminated the need for a second cylinder for a hydraulic locking mechanism, and it restored the simplicity of a single operating lever that both controlled the reversing linkage and indicated its position.

+Power reverse impetus

 The development of articulated locomotives was a major impetus to the development of power reverse systems, because these typically had two or even three sets of reverse gear, instead of just one on a simple locomotive.
-The Baldwin Locomotive Works used the Ragonnet reversing gear, and other American builders generally abandoned positive locking features.
-In British use, locking cylinders remained in use.
+The Baldwin Locomotive Works used the Ragonnet reversing gear, and other US builders generally abandoned positive locking features sooner than later.
+Many American locomotives were built, or retro-fitted, with power reversers, including the PRR K4s, PRR N1s, PRR B6, and PRR L1s, but in Britain locking cylinders remained in use.
 The Hadfield reversing gear, patented in 1950, was in most particulars a Ragonnet reversing gear with added locking cylinder.
 Most Beyer Garratt locomotives used the Hadfield system.